-Sarah is 36 years old and is one of the most experienced international dressage riders in the UK representing Great Britain at a record ten European Championships at under 21 level.
-Regarded as one of the most talented riders in the UK and a member of the World Class Podium Potential squad Sarah has trained with Kyra Kyrklund and Richard White for the past 15 years and was based with them in the UK for 3 years before moving to Millstones
+Sarah is 37 years old and is one of the most experienced international dressage riders in the UK representing Great Britain at a record ten European Championships at under 21 level.
+Regarded as one of the most talented riders in the UK.
+Sarah has trained with Kyra Kyrklund and Richard White for the past 16 years and was based with them in the UK for 3 years before moving to Millstones

 Sarah started her International career at the age of 11 representing GB at the Pony European Championships.
 This started the precedent and she continued to represent GB at European championships for the following nine years.
 Her introduction to ponies was aboard the chestnut mare Virginia (Sox) who was found in Holland, had no papers and subsequently we have no idea what her breeding was but she was a strong character!!
 She was a truly talented mare and Sarah admits that much of her success now is attributed to her.
 When Sarah was too old for ponies Sox continued to help other riders gain experience and help them on to the Dressage ladder, representing GB at a further two European Championships making her tally of European Championships an impressive seven.

 Ludo was the next stepping stone and at the time had already been to one European Championship as a 6 year old with Kate Johnson.
 He took Sarah to four European championships, two at Junior level and two at Young Riders.
 The sport dictates that you have to keep moving forward and with this in mind, Lothar was purchased, who took Sarah to her final Young Rider European Championships in Rome and then subsequently introduced her to senior international competitions.